-Let’s get back to the kids/guest bathroom, m’kay?
-It feels like the one room in the house that is close to being finished.
-Maybe cause it’s the smallest?
+Let’s get back to the progress in the kids/guest bathroom.
+It feels like the one room in the house that is somewhat close to being finished.
+Maybe because it’s the smallest?
+In any case, hallelujah.
 In the post last week you saw how we put down charcoal grey tiles in a herringbone pattern and installed the IKEA vanities.
-Well, let’s get to the shower.
+Well, let’s get to the shower design with subway tile and marble tile niche.

 Like the floor tile, there wasn’t any DIY’ing going on here (too little time – functional bathroom required!).
 We have a great tile guy who works quickly and does beautiful work.
 To start off, he painted the drywall with a waterproofing material.